EnzymeAD/Enzyme/content/talks/_index.md

 * LLVM Oct Dev Meeting 2020 [Enzyme: High-Performance Automatic Differentiation of LLVM](https://llvm.org/devmtg/2020-09/program/); William S. Moses, Valentin Churavy

-The schedule for the open design meetings and upcoming presentations can be found on the Agenda document of the [SIG](https://github.com/tensorflow/community/blob/master/sigs/mlir/CHARTER.md).
-Additional talks or conferences of interest will be added below.

 ### About Enzyme

 * [Preprint](/Enzyme.pdf) ; William S. Moses, Valentin Churavy